 Each pool area at Art of Animation has a laundry room.
 A machine on the wall takes credit or debit card payments for each load of laundry.
 A separate vending machine sells detergent and fabric softeners.

 Since each laundry room is at the pool, restrooms adjoin them.
 These restrooms have multiple showers, toiletries, and lockers.
 So, if you have a late flight out or get in before your room is ready, you can enjoy the pool and use this space as needed.

 Pros and Cons of Art of Animation Resort

+But crowds are expected when you design a resort geared toward children.
 And that’s one thing I would like to mention.
-Children under the age of 12 or so, will fall in love with this resort.
+Children under 12 or so will fall in love with this resort.

 But I think it’s important to point out that getting to stay at Art of Animation is probably a big deal to children.
 Simultaneously, some adults (not all of you) might find it a bit of a sacrifice.

 So, if you get here and aren’t crazy about your room in The Little Mermaid wing, focus on your children and how they see it.
 We could probably learn a lot from our children.

 Speaking of price, I can usually find a room at Pop Century for a somewhat better or comparable price.
 If that’s the case, I will almost always choose Pop Century because I like their standard rooms better.